akshaykmr/oorja/docs/other-notes.md

 - Room info tab only allows to copy room link to share room access.
 Maybe explore more available options using the api integrations from OAuth service used for login.
 - Maybe play a little sound when users join/leave.
 - need to rethink the logic for selecting focussed video stream in video chat tab.
+- indexeddb may not be supported in private mode of the browser. need to see how to handle this.

 #### Frontend
 - Need to utilize RTCDataChannel for sending messages between peers.
 Currently erizoController is being used.
 This change should not have any effect on RoomAPI, and should cause minimal changes in Messenger.js file.
 Romm.js ought to experience most of the changes.